JosePedroDias/chess/README.md

 # chess lingo

-- **pin** - your piece not only target an enemy piece but another one further in the line of sight. the other piece is generally more valuable. this situation prevents the opponent from moving his closer piece without losing the one further away
+- **pin/skewer** - your piece not only target an enemy piece but another one further in the line of sight. if the the other piece is more valuable, it's a pin, otherwise it's a skewer. this situation prevents the opponent from moving his closer piece without losing the one further away
-- **fork** - move your piece in a way that it simultaneously attacks multiple pieces, forcing the opponent to sacrifice one of them
+- **fork** - place your piece in a way that it simultaneously attacks multiple pieces, forcing the opponent to sacrifice one of them
 - **reveal** - kinda the opposite of a pin. you move a piece out of the way, exposing a better attack behind it
 - **win a tempo** - create a situation which deflects the opponent from following their plan
 - **trade** - to willingly capture a piece which is defended and expected to be capture next